truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 ---
 title: "Managing TrueCloud Backup Tasks"
-description: "Provides instructions on how to set up a TrueCloud Backup Task and how to configure an Storj iX account to work with TrueNAS."
+description: "Provides instructions on setting up a TrueCloud backup task and configuring an Storj iX account to work with TrueNAS."
 weight: 5
 tags:
 - TrueCloud